KoltesDigital/TetrisRNG/README.md

 `decrease`: reduction of probability for each item, in ]0, 1] (1 means history plays no role, so it's not useful).

-`random`: underlying RNG in [0, 1[ (default is `Math.random`)
+`random`: underlying RNG in [0, 1[ (default is `Math.random`).

 ### .add(item [, n])

 Add an item that later can be returned by `random`.
 It may be a number or any other object.
+Returns the number of items.

-`n`: probability factor, for instance if you want that a given item has twice chances to pop out, set n to 2.
+`n`: probability factor, for instance if you want that a given item has twice chances to pop out, set n to 2 (default is 1).

 The more recently an item has been added, the least recently chosen it is supposed to be, therefore the more chances it has to be returned by a next call to `random`.
 Call `shuffle` if it's not the case, for instance when initializing the RNG.

 ### .clear()

-Reset items.
+Remove all items.

 ### .remove(item)

-Remove item.
-Returns true if item was found (and removed), false otherwise.
+Remove `item`.
+Returns `true` if item was found (and removed), `false` otherwise.

 ### .random()